The following questions and answers are arranged chronologically within the topic blocks. The most recently added questions are at the top.

 What kind of services does the University offer student parents while childcare facilities are closed?

 The new Studi-Kidz allowance was launched on 1 April 2020 to provide childcare support to student parents.
-Due to the present situation, the allowance will be doubled for all applications submitted by 17 July 2020.
-Each student parent can apply for € 300 per semester (for single parents, € 600 per semester).
-Student parents are also eligible for financial support to cover hourly expenses for babysitting when childcare providers cancel or restrict their services on short notice.
-Please note that in accordance with the Corona Protection Regulations only one person may provide childcare in a private home environment.
+Due to the present situation, the funding cap has been removed for all new applications.
+This means that starting immediately, the Equal Opportunity Office will no longer set a funding limit per semester for recipients of the allowance.
+When childcare providers cancel or restrict their services on short notice, student parents can apply for financial support to cover hourly expenses for babysitting according to their personal needs.
+Please note that the Corona Protection Regulations stipulate that only one person may provide childcare in a private home environment.

 You can submit your application to the Equal Opportunity Office now.